bernhardfritz/libxd/docs/quickstart.md

 #### Building libxd from source

-Open up a terminal and enter to following commands in order:
+Open up a terminal and enter the following commands in order:

 ```bash
 git clone --recursive https://github.com/bernhardfritz/libxd.git